mcelayir/mcelayir.github.io/_posts/2020-10-26-cloud-computing-and--serverless.md

 Cloud provider charges based on the number of times that the function is executed.
 For example, AWS Lambda’s pricing is set on $0.20 per million requests and $0.00001667 per GB-s (Gigabyte per second) so you get 1 million requests and 400.000 GB-s per month for free.

+The key difference between PaaS and FaaS is in terms of scaling.
+On PaaS you have to think about scaling and do necessary configurations.
+On FaaS scalability comes out of the box.
+More resources will be allocated to handle the demand by the cloud provider.

 Some popular examples are
 - AWS Lambda
 - Google Functions
 - Azure Functions

 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/serverless/IaaS-PaaS-FaaS+Diagram_ASSIST_Software.png"/>

 To conclude, each computing model comes with a trade-off.
 Depending on the computing model that you choose you to increase or decrease your control over the platform that you run your application.
 This will affect the design of the application, how you program, and how you deploy.
 Choosing the right product according to your needs and budget is maybe the first decision that you make since everything will be shaped according to that.

 ## Serverless